Do you know what to do if there’s a construction accident on your project? Does your crew know what to do if there’s an accident?

 Does everyone on your construction project know who to contact in the event of an accident?
 Some projects are spread over large distances – can crews contact emergency services in the case of a construction accident?
 Sometimes small crews are left after hours to finish off work – will they be able to call for assistance if there’s an accident?
 Work crews must have access to a working telephone or radio.
 Note that some projects in the country, particularly in hilly areas, may have parts of the project without mobile telephone reception so always ensure that workers can communicate in the event of an emergency.

 Providing every worker with a safety card of emergency numbers, including the contact details for company managers, which they keep in a wallet or pocket will mean that emergency numbers are always close at hand.
 Add the project address to the card so the person can immediately tell emergency services where they are.
-Even have new project workers input these numbers into their cell phone (mobile phone) during their inductions.
+Even have new project workers input these numbers into their mobile phones during their inductions.

 2. First-aid facilities